osman-butt/kea-project-delfinen/README.md

 ## Users and access
 There are 5 different predefined users.
 Only authenticated and authorized users are able to see the content.

-Communication with the database is done via an API endpoint, which only authenticated and authorized users can consume.
+Communication with the database is done via an API endpoint.
+The API can only be consumed by authenticated and authorized users.

 ## Preview
 See a live demonstration [here](https://osman-butt.github.io/kea-project-delfinen/)